Department of Foreign Affairs (Australia)

 The Department of Foreign Affairs was an Australian government department that existed between November 1970 and July 1987.
+On 24 July 1987, its functions and jurisdiction (along with most of its staff, buildings and other assets), were transferred to the newly consolidated Department of Foreign Affairs and Trade.

 History

-The department was created under the Gorton Government, the new department representing a simple name change from the previous Department of External Affairs.
-The old External Affairs title was sometimes causing confusion and the name change, initiated by William McMahon, brought Australia into line with common international practice.
+The department was formally created under the Gorton government, the new department representing a simple name change from the previous Department of External Affairs.
+The old External Affairs title was sometimes causing confusion and the name change, initiated by William McMahon as responsible minister, brought Australia into line with common international practice.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, and in the department's annual reports.

-In 1975, the department's functions were:
+The department's functions, as at 1975 for example, were: